gyulanemeth/mua-frontend/README.md

 | `/accounts/:urlFriendlyName/account`       | `accounts-account`       | Yes                         | Account details page for the account owner                        |
 | `/redirect-to-login-message`      | `redirectToLoginMessage`         | No                          | Redirect to login message page                                    |
 | `/:catchAll(.*)`                   | `notFound`                       | No                          | Catch-all page for unknown routes                                 |

+#### Token Validation and Redirection

+Before route transitions, the following checks are performed:

+1. **Token Check**: Verifies if the accessToken exists and is not expired.
+If invalid, the user is redirected to the login page.
+2. **`urlFriendlyName` Check**: Ensures the urlFriendlyName in the URL matches the stored account name.
+If not, the route is updated.
+3. **Protected Routes**: Routes with the requiresAuth flag check for a valid token and correct urlFriendlyName before allowing access.

+#### Logout Function
+Path: `/logout`
+- Clears the `accessToken` and `accountId` from `localStorage` and redirects to the login page.